Cerebellopontine angle (CPA) lipomas account for ~10% of all intracranial lipomas.

 - T2: high signal

-- true FISP/FIESTA: low signal margin due to chemical shift artefact
+- true FISP/FIESTA: low signal margin due to chemical shift artifact

 - fat saturated sequences: shows signal dropout